 Denali Borough School District

-The DBSD, with proactive student, parent and community involvement, provides a nurturing, diverse, quality education that empowers students, promotes life-long learning, and produces globally conscious locally involved citizens.
+The DBSD provides a nurturing, diverse, quality education that empowers students and promotes life-long learning.

 Doyon/ARAMARK Joint Venture (JV)